ShahedSabab/Fake-or-Not/README.md

 # Fake-or-Real
+Fake-or-Real is a popular challenge in Kaggle.
 The dataset includes tweets about disasters, e.g., earthquake, wildfire.
 The objective is to detect if the tweet is about a real disaster vs. fake disaster.
 Different approaches have been performed for data cleaning and training the model.
 The best model can predict real vs. fake tweets with 89% accuracy using transfer learning (BERT).

 The following models have been developed for training:<br>
 • BOW Model with Logistic Regression. (accuracy 77%)<br>